nodebox/nodebox.github.io/documentation/tutorial/getting-started.md

 ![A pointier Star](/media/img/tutorial/star-pointier.png)

+Everywhere you see a number, you can drag it to see what it does.
+If you make a mistake, you can undo.

 Connecting nodes
 ----------------
 The power of NodeBox comes from connecting nodes together.
 In this example, we're going to filter the output of the star node and snap all its points to a grid.